vpon-sdk/vpon-sdk.github.io/en/ios/mediation/ios-native-mopub.en.md

 ## Step6: Fill in CUSTOMEVENT
 Fill in your package name + class name, you can see the sample at the reference page.

-## Step7: License ID/adUnitID
+## Step7: License Key / adUnitID
-Fill in License ID which you apply from our Vpon website, and the key is `strBannerId`
+Fill in License Key which you apply from our Vpon website, and the key is `strBannerId`
 ![][11]

 ## Step8: Enable Vpon Ad Network